Penalized regression calibration: a method for the prediction of survival outcomes using complex longitudinal and high-dimensional data: Simulations

 \subsection{Evaluation of the PRC LMM and the effect of the number of repeated measurements}

-In this section we study how the level of improvement in predictive accuracy that can be obtained using PRC can depend on the number of available repeated measurements and on the type of relationship existing between the longitudinal biomarker profiles and survival.
-For simplicity, here we consider a situation in which no distinction between items and latent biological processes is necessary (namely, $r_s = 1 \; \forall s = 1, ..., p$), and we compare the PRC LMM and baseline pCox approaches.
+We begin our simulation studies by evaluating how the level of improvement in predictive accuracy that can be obtained using PRC can depend on the number of available repeated measurements and on the type of relationship existing between the longitudinal biomarker profiles and survival.
+For simplicity, here we consider a situation where no distinction between items and latent biological processes is present (namely, $r_s = 1 \; \forall s = 1, ..., p$), and we compare the PRC LMM and baseline pCox approaches.
 In Section \ref{sub:mlpmmsims} we will consider more complex scenarios where such distinction is present, and we will employ the PRC MLPMM instead of the PRC LMM.